calpoly-iandunn/csc473/project/part3.md

 ### Goal for assignment 3:

 In this assignment you will implement reflection and refraction on mirrored and translucent surfaces.
-You will also need to compute intersections with triangles.
+You will also need to compute intersections with triangles, and use Beer's law for colored translucent volumes (i.e. spheres).
 Please work on these features incrementally using the appropriate files.
 For example: